 Brett Hyder joined the Grandview staff as minister of worship arts in 2016.
 He is a Kingsport native and a graduate of Johnson University.
-Brett and his wife, Ally, have been married since 2015 and have a daughter named Adelaide.
+Brett and his wife, Ally, have been married since 2015 and have two children, Adelaide and Theodore.
 When he’s not leading our worship, Brett enjoys playing disc golf and riding motorcycles.

 Amber Dunnavant grew up in eastern North Carolina, and after her time at Mid-Atlantic Christian University (then Roanoke Bible College) she spent much of her life helping ministries around the globe (China, South America, Germany, Sicily, England).
 She has called East Tennessee home for the last few years and is now a student at Emmanuel Christian Seminary.
 She is a creative artist and musician who simply longs to help people connect personally with God.

-Nathan Cachiaras is a student, friend, husband, and ultimate frisbee player, among other things.
-Hailing from outside of Baltimore, Maryland, he has been in Johnson City since 2012 and is proud to call it home.
-He graduated from Milligan College in 2016 and is set to finish a Master of Divinity degree from Emmanuel Christian Seminary in the spring of 2020.
-He is excited by his work with JCServe at Grandview, helping to connect people to needs in the city via meaningful service opportunities.
+Nathan Cachiaras is a friend, husband, mountain biker, and ultimate frisbee player.
+Hailing from outside of Baltimore, Maryland, he has been in Johnson City since 2012 and is grateful to call it home.
+He received a Bachelor of Arts degree from Milligan College in 2016 and a Master of Divinity degree from Emmanuel Christian Seminary in 2020.
+He is excited by his work with JCServe and Canopy at Grandview, helping to connect people to needs in the city via meaningful service opportunities and relationships.